 passing some cool looking rocks reflecting the sunlight that was breaking through.

-At the end of the section traversing Glaciar Río Túnel Inferior, there is a set of camp spots should you want to push the distance of day one or if you must delay the crossing of Paso del Viento
+At the end of the section traversing Glaciar Río Túnel Inferior, there is a set of camp spots (*EDIT 2019-1-6: these are now illegal camping spots according to the rangers) should you want to push the distance of day one or if you must delay the crossing of Paso del Viento

 that is situated over Laguna Túnel Superior